mostafa4adel/Library-Management-System/README.md

 npm install
 ```

-4. Start the PostgreSQL service.
+4. Start the PostgreSQL service (note for linux if using windows make sure the service is running).
 ```bash
 sudo service postgresql start
 ```